ncatlab/nlab-content/pages/9/3/1/4/4139/content.md

-John Stewart Bell was an Irish physicist credited with developing one of the most profound theorems in quantum physics, now known as [[Bell's theorem]].
+John Stewart Bell was an Irish physicist credited with developing one of the most profound theorems in [[quantum physics]], now known as [[Bell's theorem]].

 * [biography](http://www-groups.dcs.st-and.ac.uk/~history/Biographies/Bell_John.html) (detailed)